 Like this hoary bat (Lasiurus cinereus), most of the bats killed by wind turbines roost in trees during summer.
 Photo by Paul Cryan.

-Although these questions remain unanswered, potential clues can be found in the patterns of fatalities.
-Foremost, the majority of bats killed by wind turbines are species that rely on trees as roosts throughout the year and migrate long distances; we call these species “migratory tree bats.”
-Currently, migratory tree bats compose more than three quarters of the bat fatalities observed at wind energy sites.
+Although these questions remain mostly unanswered, potential clues can be found in the patterns of fatalities.
+Foremost, the majority of bat fatalities at industrial turbines are species that migrate long distances and rely on trees as roosts throughout the year, some of which migrate long distances; we call these “tree bats.”
+Tree bats compose more than three quarters of the bat fatalities observed at wind energy sites.
 The other striking pattern is that the vast majority of bat fatalities at wind turbines occur during late summer and autumn.
 This seasonal peak in fatalities coincides with periods of both autumn migration and mating behavior of tree bats.
-Seasonal involvement of species with shared behaviors indicates that behavior plays a key role in the susceptibility of bats to wind turbines, and that migratory tree bats might actually be attracted to wind turbines.
+Seasonal involvement of species with shared behaviors indicates that behavior plays a key role in the susceptibility of bats to wind turbines, and that migratory tree bats might actually be attracted to turbines.

 Seasonal distribution of hoary bats (Lasiurus cinereus) [WMV format: 1.8 MB]